07 January 2026

 Even though tinnitus may seem daunting, there are concrete ways to tame it and reduce its impact on a daily basis.

-Some find relief with modern hearing aids, which improve hearing and possibly reduce the perception of ghost sounds.
+Some find relief with modern hearing aids, which improve hearing and possibly reduce the perception of phantom sounds.
 Others use sound therapies, such as white noise or soothing sounds, which help mask the tinnitus and regain some comfort.
 However, it is important not to turn the volume too loud, as this can have the opposite effect in the long run.

 Conclusion

-Clinique Audia– Audiology in Montreal
+Audia Clinic – Audiology in Montreal

 Ava Azarnia and Shabnam Arzani

-Audiologists and Co-founders of Clinique Audia
+Audiologists and Co-founders of Audia Clinic

-Santé Auditive MB – Audiology in Quebec City
+Hearing Health MB – Audiology in Quebec City

 Myriam Boudreau